Installation¶

 Next Steps¶

-With LZGraphs installed, proceed to the Quick Start guide to build your first graph.
+With LZGraphs installed, proceed to the Core Ideas page, then the LZGraph Quickstart to build your first graph.